Convective mesoscale turbulence at very low Prandtl numbers: Introduction

 This work has three main goals: (1) report trends of heat and momentum transfer with respect to Prandtl number over nearly 4 orders of magnitude; (2) assess the closeness of small-scale statistical properties in the bulk of the convection layer to the classical Kolmogorov-type behaviour \citep{Kolmogorov:DANS1941a,Frisch:book}.
-This comprises energy spectra, a test of the 4/5-th law and an investigation of the dissipative anomaly \citep{Sreenivasan:POF1984, Sreenivasan:POF1998} in turbulent convection flow with boundaries; (3) analyse large-scale patterns, particularly their trends with decreasing $Pr$.
+This assessment comprises energy spectra, a test of the 4/5-th law and an investigation of the dissipative anomaly \citep{Sreenivasan:POF1984, Sreenivasan:POF1998} in turbulent convection flow with boundaries; (3) analyse the large-scale circulation patterns, the turbulent superstructures of convection, particularly their trends with decreasing $Pr$.
+Note that the convective flows in the Earth's and stellar interiors are also associated with (differential) rotation and magnetic fields that can lead to strong departures from local isotropy at larger and intermediate scales~\citep{Aurnou:PEPI2015}, but we shall here focus on the influence of low Prandtl number.
 These DNS series will thus provide a unique data base for the parametrization of turbulent transport in mesoscale configurations characterized by a degree of large-scale order, with well-resolved thermal and kinetic energy dissipation rates.